What is a trend following strategy?

 What does trend-following offer that other alternative strategies cannot?

 Leda Braga: Trend-following has one of the longest standing track records in the hedge fund industry and has consistently demonstrated its diversifying power.
 The ability to take short positions objectively is crucial to this characteristic.
-As a strategy with a relatively low Sharpe ratio, it needs to be well understood by investors, so the size of positions is in line with their risk tolerance.
+As a trading strategy with a relatively low Sharpe ratio, it needs to be well understood by investors, so the size of positions is in line with their risk tolerance.
 Trend- following is a strategy that requires a long term horizon and solid education of investors.*

 From Business Insider: